ammesonb/satisfactory-prod-tracker/INTEGRATION_TESTS.md

 This project uses Vitest with Vue Test Utils for component integration testing.
 The setup emphasizes **integration over isolation** - components should be tested with their real dependencies rather than heavily mocked.

+## Test Writing Process

+When writing tests, you MUST follow these steps:

+1. Examine the component you are writing tests for
+2. Read the testing infrastructure, setup, and mocks to see what already exists.
+3. Write tests, adhering to best practices and general coding principles such as DRY, KISS, and so on.
+4. Run the tests via `npm run test` first and iterate until they pass.
+5. Run the CI command to ensure formatting and linting are correct.
+6. Run type-check:test to verify typescript compliance and fix issues.
+7. Double-check **ALL UNCOMMITTED CHANGES** for best practices, accuracy, and thoroughness!

+The following sections provide technical details and guidance on writing integration tests for these components.

 ## Test Configuration

 ### Vitest Setup (`vitest.config.ts`)